 The first well-known attempt to make asbestos companies pay compensation for asbestos exposure is the 1924 case of 33-year-old Nellie Kershaw, who lived in Rochdale, England.
 At the age of 26, Kershaw started working at a factory where she spun asbestos fibers into yarn.
-Her close contact to asbestos quickly led to medical issues, which she started experiencing only a few years later.
+Her close contact with asbestos quickly led to medical issues, which she started experiencing only a few years later.
 Kershaw and her husband tried to persuade the company she worked for (Turner Brothers Asbestos) to pay for treatments, but they refused.
 By the age of 33, Kershaw passed away due to “fibrosis of the lungs,” which the death certificate specifically tied to the inhalation of “mineral particles” (i.e., asbestos).

 Unfortunately, Kershaw and her family never received recompense for her asbestos-related problems during her lifetime.
 However, after her death, a report appeared in the British Medical Journal by Dr. William Edmund Cooke, who called Kershaw’s disease “pulmonary asbestosis,” a name that still describes the same condition today.
 (Asbestosis is different from mesothelioma, but the two are closely related as asbestos-caused conditions.)
 Dr. Cooke’s writeup prompted a formal inquiry by the British Parliament, and Kershaw’s case became the basis on which the first asbestos regulations were passed in England in the 1930s.